joneshf/purescript-run-console-experiment/README.md

 You may be asking yourself, "Self, why would I use this?"
 There's probably a ton of reasons someone could give you for why you would.
+Here are a couple of reasons.

+### Turn off all logs in production

-Here's one reason: sometimes you write logging code for development, that you don't want to show up in production.
+Sometimes you write logging code for development, that you don't want to show up in production.
 If you use this library, the change is minimal.

 Say you have some code like this: